gitshalini89/capstone/README.md

 1. To run the tests locally, make sure you have PostgreSQL installed, https://www.postgresql.org/
 2. Create a test postgre database.
 3. Setup the environment variables as mentioned in config_settings.env file
-    a.
-DATABASE_URL - Update the datatabase name, user name, password
+    * DATABASE_URL - Update the datatabase name, user name, password
-    b.
-TOKEN_TEST - Set up this value as it is.
+    * TOKEN_TEST - Set up this value as it is.
 This is the Bearer token generated from AUTH0 for the roles - Executive Producer
 4. After setting up environment variables, run the below command.
 Make sure you are in the folder where test_app.py file is present.

 ```bash